ModUDuke/courses-conclusion-and-review/chapter7.md

 ---

-## The Problem of Weak Instruments
+## The Problem with Weak Instruments

 ```yaml
 type: VideoExercise